 - Pharmaceutical and technology companies pay some of the best salaries in Brussels.

 - Remuneration analysis of over 100 Heads of EU Affairs revealed that €147,800 is the average basic salary for men, while for women the average salary is €124,100.
-This is in-keeping with the EU-28 average gender pay gap, with female Heads of EU Affairs being paid, on average, 16% less than men at this level.
+This is in line with the EU-28 average gender pay gap, with female Heads of EU Affairs being paid, on average, 16% less than male counterparts.

 - Gender differences are also expressed in who holds the top jobs.
 For the most senior positions (Global, EMEA and EU Corporate Affairs Heads), men occupy around 70% of the roles.